 People thought I was crazy chuckles Charles Lansdorp remembering the reactions his industry peers gave to his Grandparents’ Day initiative.
 That was back in 1997.
-Now, shining a light on the needs of the elderly suffering emotionally through loneliness and isolation, it has become such a prescient subject.
+Now, with the Pope’s blessing for the inaugural World Day for Grandparents and Elderly, celebrated in St. Peter’s Basilica on 25 July, the event has become such a prescient subject globally.

 I suppose, when asking Lansdorp to pinpoint the epiphany that led him on his philanthropic mission, I was expecting a profound answer spurred by something personal that happened to him.
 But he gently lets me down using his warm, friendly tones, explaining the truth was more organic in its discovery.

 For Lansdorp, the seeds of caring for the elderly were sown during his time as marketing manager for the Dutch flower industry.
 He would organise workshops with the idea of sharing flower and plant knowledge between generations.
 However, what he observed was the positive nature this activity gave to the young and old: working together and creating memories that last eternally.

 Being half Italian too may also be another clue to Lansdorp’ drive to celebrate the strength of familial bonds and the importance of the elderly to society.
 He articulates, “Grandparents not only deserve to be cherished and loved; they have a message of experience.
 They are the ones who have endured hardships and made sacrifices so that we can live in comfort today.”

 It took until 2004 for his idea of celebrating the value of the elderly to grow in his mind.
 And a chance meeting with fellow philanthropist and Dutch footballer Clarence Seedorf to get his plan rolling.

 Inspired by Seedorf’s charity, Champions for Children, which aims to improve the lives of children in developing countries often using sport and education, Charles created the Felini Foundation, which aims to enhance communication between generations using art.